 There are fierce disputes over to what extent government (both at the Federal and state level) should regulate services that provide personal genetic data directly to consumers, including interpretation of that data.
 Each side has its arguments.
 To simplify and somewhat caricature them, one side seeks to protect uninformed consumers from fly-by-night companies that scam patients by offering inaccurate tests and misleading and even dangerous medical interpretations of genetic data.
 The other side sees an overly paternalistic government trying to shut down innovative new startups at the behest of physicians trying to hold on to their traditional role as the gatekeepers of medical information of interest to patients.

 My sympathies are with the latter view.
-As we saw in the individuals have a right to order tests that provide information about their own genome, and that a lighter and more nuanced regulatory regime is ultimately in the best interests of the general public.
+As we saw in the direct shipping controversy, paternalism can definitely be taken too far, with extreme hypothetical scenarios being used to squelch innovative new services in a manner that (not so coincidentally) happens to favor incumbent providers with political clout.
+I believe that individuals have a right to order tests that provide information about their own genome, and that a lighter and more nuanced regulatory regime is ultimately in the best interests of the general public.

 So here’s my challenge to Allan Kittleman (my representative in the Maryland Senate) and Gail Bates and Warren Miller (my representatives in the Maryland House of Delegates): Next legislative session, why not focus less on legislation that’s primarily relevant to yesterday’s industries and instead turn your attention to more sensible regulation of one of the emerging industries of tomorrow?